logos-messaging/logos-messaging-go-bindings/README.md

 # Waku Go Bindings

 This repository provides Go bindings for the Waku library, enabling seamless integration with Go projects.
+The third-party folder cannot be edited manually.
+It is built by git subtree from nwaku.

 ## Installation